vinaya » pli-tv-pvr » Parivāra

 Dasavaggakaraṇe kamme dasa bhikkhū pakatattā kammapattā, avasesā pakatattā chandārahā.

-In regard to a a legal procedure that requires group of ten, ten regular monks should be present and for the remainder of regular monks it is proper to give their consent.
+In regard to legal procedures that require a group of ten, ten regular monks should take part, while the remainder of regular monks are entitled to give their consent.

 Yassa saṅgho kammaṁ karoti so neva kammapatto nāpi chandāraho, api ca kammāraho.